Capture of the frigate Esmeralda: Battle

-When the fight ended in Esmeralda, Cochrane tried to execute the next complement of his plan, but without success.
+When the fight ended on Esmeralda, Cochrane tried to execute the next complement of his plan, but without success.
 The failure stemmed from the actions of crew members, in the midst of the victory, who began to loot the ship and got drunk with the alcohol they found.
 When some officers urged them to return to the boats to continue the attack against the other Spanish ships, they flatly refused, saying that they had done enough.
-The few sailors that the officers managed to embark attacked Maipú and Pezuela, but were repelled by the by-now prepared ships, with the support of several gunboats directed byVacaro, who was patrolling the bay.
+The few sailors that the officers managed to embark attacked Maipú and Pezuela, but were repelled by the by-now prepared ships, with the support of several gunboats directed by Vacaro, who was patrolling the bay.
 However, the Spanish commander could not do anything to recover his flagship.

 Finally, Cochrane ordered Guise to take Esmeralda out of the bay, beginning to move outward along with all the boats and two captured gunboats; the one that watched at the entrance of the floating chain and another that had approached the frigate during the climax of the fight.
 The batteries, observing that and understanding the situation, began to fire to prevent Esmeralda's removal.
 The ships and gunboats also attacked her.
 Several shots hit the Esmeralda, one entered through one of the stern windows and damaged the quarterdeck, causing the death of some men and wounding Coig, who was being held prisoner there.

 In these circumstances, the neutral ships USS Macedonian and HMS Hyperion began to move away from the bay to get out of reach of the batteries.
 At the same time, they placed lamps in their rigging as pre-arranged signals to avoid attack.
 Cochrane realized this and, understanding its meaning, ordered identical lamps in Esmeralda's rigging.
-This caused confusion in the batteries that could not determine which of the three ships with lights was the captured frigate, showing reluctance to direct their shots to the foreign ships, so that at approximately 1:15 a.m. their fire began to decrease.
+This caused confusion in the batteries that could not determine which of the three ships with lights was the captured frigate, showing reluctance to direct their shots at the foreign ships, so that at approximately 1:15 a.m. their fire began to decrease.

 Esmeralda left the port and around 2:30 a.m. anchored out of range of batteries near O'Higgins.
-With it came all the smaller boats, towing the two captured gunboats.
+With it came all the smaller boats, which were towing the two captured gunboats.
 A little known fact referred by an eyewitness of the attacking forces affirms that one of the boats that belonged to O'Higgins had gone astray, and that during the rest of the night the batteries continued to open fire, without understanding the reason.
 The doubts disappeared when the sun appeared and the missing boat was seen leaving the port, towing a large gunboat that it had captured, quickly receiving assistance.